 The second method is to begin by dividing your clothing by type.
-Make separate piles for shorts, pants, long sleeves, short sleeves, sweatshirts, socks, swimwear, etc or you could divide them by casual wear, athletic wear, school clothes, work clothes, etc or what ever groups you decide.
-In the future I will be minimizing my wardrobe again and I think this is how I'll end up doing it!
+Make separate piles for shorts, pants, long sleeves, short sleeves, sweatshirts, socks, swimwear, etc or you could divide them by casual wear, athletic wear, school clothes, work clothes, etc, or winter, summer, fall + spring, or what ever groups you decide.
+In the times after my initial minimize, this method is more how I’d do it.

 Once you've gone through your clothes, the rest is pretty straightforward.
 If you're into jewelry and other accessories, you don't have to get rid of all of them.
 But you also don't need 30 different necklaces.
-Keep the few the have meaning or that can be worn with many different things and give away the rest.
-I use wear earrings and had dozens of pairs of them, but only 3 total sets of holes in my ears, so I really only needed to have about 10 pairs.
+Keep the few that have meaning or that can be worn with many different things and give away the rest.
+I use wear earrings and had dozens of pairs of them, but only 3 total sets of holes in my ears, so I really only needed to have a few pairs.

 Another big one is shoes.
 What I found works for me is having one pair of dressy shoes for colder months and one for warmer months, and then one pair each of tennis shoes and sandals which are what I wear 99% of the time.
 It's totally okay to have more than that or less than that though.
 But you don't need flip flops in 5 different colors or 6 different styles of flats or boots.
 Don't think that if you wear the same pair of shoes every day that people are gonna judge you- honestly no one really cares... which is great!

-Things like scarves, swim suits, hats, gloves, etc you probably only need 1 or 2 of.
+Things like scarves, swim suits, hats, gloves, etc you probably only need 1, maybe 2 of.

 The next thing I decided to simplify was my room.
-You can take the info in this part and apply it to your whole home if you have one but...
-I didn't and still don't haha so I'm just gonna talk about minimizing your bedroom!
+You can take the info in this part and apply it to your whole home if you have one but I didn’t so I'm just gonna talk about minimizing your bedroom!

 There are a few different areas you can section your room off into..